|

 does meaning that average visibilities are lower than the

-richer sea life in greater abundance.
+it also means richer sea life in greater abundance.

 In today's Florida Keys diving, a school of even 100 fish bigger